 - How much you can expect to make

 - Where to find jobs

-When my husband was in college, he regularly participated in clinical research studies to make extra money.
-A typical study paid $600-$800 and ran two to three weekends in a row – he would stay overnight at a research facility and go back in for regular blood draws after the study was completed.
+I have friends who regularly participated in studies, and a typical study paid $600-$800 and ran two to three weekends in a row.
+You may stay overnight at a research facility for a couple of nights and go back in for regular blood draws after the study is completed.

 If you’re interested, check out ClinicalTrials.gov to search through a database of over 300,000 different research studies around the world to find studies you might be eligible for.
 The site is run by the United States National Library of Medicine at the National Institutes of Health.

-Your school most likely has a lot of decent part time jobs designed specifically for college students.
+Your school probably has a number of good part-time jobs that are designed specifically for college students.
 These jobs are created with a student’s schedule in mind, so it’s not like a restaurant that won’t care about finals week or that massive paper that’s due in two days but you still haven’t started.

-Another thing that’s nice about these jobs is that if you’re living on campus, getting too and from work will be super easy.
+Another thing that’s nice about these jobs is that if you’re living on campus, getting to and from work will be super easy.

 Here are several on-campus jobs: